Robust stripes in the mixed-dimensional $t-J$ model

 From now on, we use an equal number of holes in each leg, i.e., $N_{\ell} = N^h$ for all $\ell = 1\dots L_y$, and choose $t/J = 3$.
 The color coded background in Fig.~\ref{fig:stripes_gs}~(a) shows spin-spin correlations $\braket{\hat{S}^z_{\mathbf{i}_0} \hat{S}^z_{\mathbf{j}}}$ with fixed reference site $\mathbf{i}_0$ in the center of the second leg for a system of size $L_x \times L_y = 40 \times 4$ with open (periodic) boundaries along $x$ ($y$).
 Grey filled lines depict local hole densities $\braket{\hat{n}^h_{\mathbf{i}}}$ in each leg.
 In the ground state, we see clear indications for the formation of fully filled stripes, by observing (i) a periodic modulation of hole densities, and (ii) the appearance of AFM domain walls at positions of maximum hole density.

-The latter is further underlined in the lower left panel of Fig.~\ref{fig:stripes_gs}~(a), where the spin-spin correlations are shown for the central $y=1$ region.
-Correlations are observed to be incommensurate with the lattice, i.e., maxima do not appear with a distance of an integer multiple of the lattice spacing, but are in fact modulated by the wavelength $\lambda = (1-n^h)^{-1}$, where $n^h = N^h/L_x$.
+The latter is further underlined in the lower left panel of Fig.~\ref{fig:stripes_gs}~(a), where the spin-spin correlations are shown for the central $y=2$ region.
+Correlations are observed to be incommensurate with the lattice, i.e., the total number of peaks in the spin-correlation function in each ladder leg -- given by $N_p = 18$ in Fig.~\ref{fig:stripes_gs}~(a) -- is incommensurate with the length of the system, $L_x = 40$.
+This corresponds to a modulation of spin-correlation with wavelength $\lambda = (1-n^h)^{-1}$, where $n^h = N^h/L_x$.

 Emerging incommensurate antiferromagnetic order is further revealed in the static spin structure factor along leg $y$,

 which features a double-peak structure at points $q_x^{\text{max}} = \pi (1\pm n^h)$, depicted in the lower right panel of Fig.~\ref{fig:stripes_gs}~(a).
 When increasing the doping level, incommensurate magnetic order and stripes persist, however with overall decreasing magnetic order due to the enhanced disturbance by the holes, cf. Fig.~\ref{fig:stripes_gs}~(b).
 Beyond $n^h \gtrsim 0.5$, no clear signs of stripe formation are visible anymore.